• Skip to main content

 4. Cleanliness and Personal Hygiene (Yes, It Matters)

-A guide’s boat, truck, and personal hygiene might not be the first thing you think about when booking a trip, but they make a world of difference.
+A guide’s boat, truck, and personal hygiene might not be the first thing clients think about when booking a guided trip, but it’s important.
 A dirty, cluttered boat is frustrating and unsafe.
 Loose hooks and yesterday’s half-eaten sandwich don’t instill confidence.

-Great fishing guides take pride in their workspace.
+Great fishing guides take pride in their workspace as any professional should.
 Their boats are clean and organized, their trucks don’t smell like a mix of wet waders and stale beer, and they take the time to present themselves well.
 A guide who looks and smells like they haven’t showered in a week isn’t exactly inspiring.
 You don’t need a three-piece suit, but a clean shirt, and bit of effort goes a long way.

 5. The Ability to Read the Client